KeSHaMI/privat-poster-sync/README.md

+# 100% vibe-coded with copilot and gemini 2.5 pro within 3 hours, use at own risk and/or pleasure

 # PrivatBank-Poster Sync Tool

 This script synchronizes financial transactions between a PrivatBank business account and a Poster POS account.
 It fetches transactions from both platforms for a specified lookback period, compares them based on amount and time proximity, and generates a report detailing matched pairs, unmatched transactions, and balance differences.